Lattice Transition#

 algorithm:

-The best pairing of two merged lattices shall have a topological similarity.
+The best pairing of two merged lattices shall have some topological similarities.
 This ensures a smooth and continuously connected transition.

 The bridging lattice has to be considered to assist the lattices which have no close topological or geometric similarity.